fvsch/servitsy/README.md

 Local web server for static files, coming in a small package.

-- Small: 19.5 kilobytes gzipped, zero dependencies.
+- Small: zero dependencies, 21 kilobytes gzipped.
 - What: for your local testing needs.
 - How: with decent defaults, and no cool features.